vchain-us/docs/site/integrations/verify-commit-action.md

 # Verify commit GitHub action
-> A GitHub action to verify the authenticity of your commits with [CodeNotary.io](https://codenotary.io)
+> A GitHub action to verify the authenticity of your commits with [Codenotary.io](https://codenotary.io)

-You can sign your work locally using the CodeNotary [vcn](https://github.com/vchain-us/vcn) tool (ie. `vcn notarize git://.`).
+You can sign your work locally using the Codenotary [vcn](https://github.com/vchain-us/vcn) tool (ie. `vcn notarize git://.`).
 This action will verify these signatures so other people will know that your commits come from a trusted source.

 <img width="50%" src="https://raw.githubusercontent.com/vchain-us/verify-action/master/docs/commit-check.png" />